 These simple guitars are built with just a few basic hand tools that most people already have.

-You mostly use screwdrivers and glue along with some basic hardware store odds and ends and a pocket knife.
-You don't need many tools at all to build a homemade guitar.
+You mostly use screwdrivers and glue along with some basic hardware store odds and ends.
+As for tools, you don't need many tools at all to build a homemade guitar.

-If you have read this far, you're now down in the fine print, we're at the bottom of the page.
+If you've read this far, you're now down in the fine print, we're at the bottom of the page.
 You should try playing one, you'll have a blast.
-There's a lot of history that you'll hear and relive every time you play a cigar box guitar.
+There's a lot of history that you'll hear and feel every time you play.